John Julius Norwich: Career

-Joining the British Foreign Service after Oxford, Cooper served in Yugoslavia and Lebanon and as a member of the British delegation to the Disarmament Conference in Geneva.
-On his father's death in 1954, he inherited the title of Viscount Norwich, created for his father, Duff Cooper, in 1952.
-This gave him a right to sit in the House of Lords, though he lost this right with the House of Lords Act 1999.
+After Oxford, Cooper joined the British Foreign Service.
+He served in Yugoslavia and Lebanon and as a member of the British delegation to the Disarmament Conference in Geneva.
+On his father's death in 1954, he inherited the title of Viscount Norwich, created for Duff Cooper in 1952.
+This gave him a right to sit in the House of Lords, which he lost with the House of Lords Act 1999.

 In 1964, Norwich left the diplomatic service to become a writer.
-His subsequent books included histories of Sicily under the Normans (1967, 1970), Venice (1977, 1981), the Byzantine Empire (1988, 1992, 1995), the Mediterranean (2006) and the Papacy (2011), amongst others (see list below).
-He also served as editor of series such as Great Architecture of the World, The Italian World, The New Shell Guides to Great Britain, The Oxford Illustrated Encyclopaedia of Art and the Duff Cooper Diaries.
+His books included histories of Sicily under the Normans (1967, 1970), Venice (1977, 1981), the Byzantine Empire (1988, 1992, 1995), the Mediterranean (2006), and the Papacy (2011), amongst others.
+He also served as editor of series such as Great Architecture of the World, The Italian World, The New Shell Guides to Great Britain, The Oxford Illustrated Encyclopaedia of Art, and the Duff Cooper Diaries.

 Norwich worked extensively in radio and television.
-He was host of the BBC radio panel game My Word! for four years (1978–82) and also a regional contestant on Round Britain Quiz.
-He wrote and presented some 30 television documentaries, including The Fall of Constantinople, Napoleon's Hundred Days, Cortés and Montezuma, The Antiquities of Turkey, The Gates of Asia, Maximilian of Mexico, Toussaint l'Ouverture of Haiti, The Knights of Malta, Treasure Houses of Britain, and The Death of the Prince Imperial in the Zulu War.
+He was host of the BBC radio panel game My Word! for four years (1978–82) and was a regional contestant on Round Britain Quiz.
+He wrote and presented about 30 television documentaries, including The Fall of Constantinople, Napoleon's Hundred Days, Cortés and Montezuma, The Antiquities of Turkey, The Gates of Asia, Maximilian of Mexico, Toussaint l'Ouverture of Haiti, The Knights of Malta, Treasure Houses of Britain, and The Death of the Prince Imperial in the Zulu War.

 Norwich also worked for various charitable projects.
 He was the chairman of the Venice in Peril Fund, honorary chairman of the World Monuments Fund, a member of the General Committee of Save Venice, and a vice-president of the National Association of Decorative and Fine Arts Societies.
-For many years he was a member of the Executive Committee of the National Trust, and also served on the board of the English National Opera.
+He served for many years on the Executive Committee of the National Trust and also served on the board of the English National Opera.
 Norwich was also a patron of SHARE Community, which provides vocational training to disabled people.

 Christmas Crackers

-Christmas Crackers were compiled from whatever attracted Norwich: letters and diaries and gravestones and poems, boastful Who's Who entries, indexes from biographies, word games such as palindromes, holorhymes and mnemonics, occasionally in untranslated Greek, French, Latin, German or whatever language they were sourced from, as well as such oddities as a review from the American outdoors magazine Field and Stream concerning the republication of Lady Chatterley's Lover.
+Norwich compiled Christmas Crackers from whatever attracted him: letters, diaries, gravestones, poems, boastful Who's Who entries, indexes from biographies, and word games such as palindromes, holorhymes and mnemonics.
+He sometimes included untranslated Greek, French, Latin or German, as well as oddities such as a review from Field and Stream concerning the republication of Lady Chatterley's Lover.

 His final Christmas Cracker was the 49th.
-It was put together during the early part of 2018 and he corrected the final proofs from his hospital bed before he died on 1 June 2018.
+It was put together during the early part of 2018 and corrected the final proofs from his hospital bed before he died.